NazarkinRoman/PHP-Simple-Cache/README.md

 # Installing #
-For install you must put this code to your files:
+For install you must downlaod 'cache.class.php' and include to your project

+# Usage #
+You can specify a script directly inside the cache configuration.

 ```php
 require_once('cache.class.php');